Rotational susceptibility of a hot and dense hadronic matter: Results and Discussion

-Figure~\ref{fig:susvsC} shows the variation of $\chi^{1}_\omega$, $\chi^{2}_\omega$, $\chi^{3}_\omega$, $\chi^{4}_\omega$, $\chi^{5}_\omega$, and $\chi^{6}_\omega$ with temperature at zero baryochemical potential for different values of $\omega$.
+Figure~\ref{fig:susvsC} shows the variation of $\chi^{(1)}_\omega$, $\chi^{(2)}_\omega$, $\chi^{(3)}_\omega$, $\chi^{(4)}_\omega$ with temperature at zero baryochemical potential for different values of $\omega$.
 The solid lines are the estimation from the ideal HRG model, whereas the dashed lines are those from the VDWHRG model.
 We will use this notation throughout the study.
-In the present work, we examine four different values of rotation, such as $\omega$=0.01, 0.02, 0.03, 0.04 fm$^{-1}$ for our study.
-The considered values of $\omega$ in this study are close to following the recent experimental polarization measurement $\Lambda$ and $\bar{\Lambda}$ hyperons, $\omega$ $\simeq$ ($P_{\Lambda}$ + $P_{\bar{\Lambda}}$)$k_{B}$T/{$\hslash$} $\simeq$ (9 $\pm$ 1) $\times$ 10$^{21}$ sec$^{-1}$ $\simeq$ (0.02 - 0.04) fm$^{-1}$~\cite{STAR:2017ckg}.
-We find that the magnitude of rotational susceptibilities increases monotonically from first to sixth order of susceptibilities for all values of temperature and rotation.
+The comparison with ideal HRG provides a reference baseline against which interaction effects are explored in the VDWHRG model.
+In the present work, we examine four different values of rotation, such as $\omega$ = 0.002, 0.004, 0.006, and 0.008 GeV for our study.
+The considered values of $\omega$ in this study are close to following the recent experimental polarization measurement $\Lambda$ and $\bar{\Lambda}$ hyperons, $\omega$ $\simeq$ ($P_{\Lambda}$ + $P_{\bar{\Lambda}}$)$k_{B}$T/{$\hslash$} $\simeq$ (9 $\pm$ 1) $\times$ 10$^{21}$ sec$^{-1}$ $\simeq$ (0.004 - 0.008) GeV~\cite{STAR:2017ckg}.
+We find that the magnitude of rotational susceptibilities increases monotonically from the first to fourth order of susceptibilities for all values of temperature and rotation.
 In addition, at a given temperature, a higher $\omega$ gives a higher susceptibility, implying that the rotation enhances the different orders of rotational susceptibilities or the so-called spin polarization.
 A similar finding for first-order susceptibility is reported in the three-flavor NJL model~\cite{Sun:2021hxo}.
-A significant increase in the susceptibilities of fifth and/or sixth order (also called as hyperorders) is observed as a function of both temperature and rotation.
-The progressive enhancement of rotational susceptibilities in the hadron resonance gas model from first to sixth orders indicates that the hyperorders are more sensitive to the angular momentum fluctuations.
-Furthermore, considering the interactions among the hadrons, the rotational susceptibility value is suppressed compared to those in the non-interacting case. \\
+Furthermore, considering the interactions among the hadrons, the rotational susceptibility value is suppressed compared to that in the non-interacting case. \\